 Affiliated corporations that file a consolidated Federal income tax return must file separate income tax returns with Georgia unless they have prior approval or have been required to file a consolidated return by the Commissioner of Revenue.
 If filing a consolidated Georgia income tax return, a separate net worth tax return must be filed by each subsidiary.
-Visit our website at dor.georgia.gov for instructions concerning proper return preparation and mailing.
+Visit our website at <a href="doi:10.1071/journal.org/

-If a federal audit results in a change in taxable income, the taxpayer shall file a return reflecting the changed or corrected net income within 180 days of the final IRS determination.
-Mail the return to: Processing Center, Georgia Department of Revenue, P. O. Box 740397, Atlanta, GA 30374-0397.
+If a federal audit results in a change in taxable income, the taxpayer shall file a return reflecting the changed or corrected net income within 180 days of the final IRS determination (File an amended Form 600).
+Electronically file or mail the return to: Processing Center, Georgia Department of Revenue, P. O. Box 740397, Atlanta, GA 30374-0397.
 Further, if the changes result in a refund, the refund must be claimed within one year of the date the changes are submitted.